Did viral invasion help the mammalian brain evolve?

 Many scenarios are possible.
 ERVs may play a crucial role in early embryonic brain development—perhaps by helping orchestrate other complex controls on gene expression.
 And they might ultimately cause problems if not shut down properly once their job is done.
 It is far too early to draw any definitive conclusions about the functional significance of ERVs in normal and abnormal brain development and function, even in mice, much less in humans.
 And it will be difficult to nail down too many specifics, as the same ERVs appear at many locations in the genome, multiplying the potential complexity of their effects.
 Nevertheless, it now seems likely that the ERVs do play some sort of role in mouse—and possibly all mammalian—embryonic brain development.

 The next question to address, however, is where these ERVs came from.
 And if they somehow help tweak and tailor the complex development of the embryonic brain, does that mean they played a role in the evolution of the complex mammalian brain?
 Evolutionists often claim they can extrapolate from observations of embryonic development to unobservable speculations about a hypothetical evolutionary past.
 (This is called Recapitulation Theory.
-Read more about in “Recapitulation Repackaged and Re-Applied.”)
+Read more about in “Recapitulation Theory: Repackaged & Re-Applied.”)
 Indeed, since ERVs comprise a significant percentage of the mammalian genome and are necessary for proper placental development, do we, as biological mammals with superior brain function, owe our very existence to the intrusion of ancient retroviruses on the evolutionary process?
 Many evolutionists would answer “yes.”

 Evolutionists generally assume that ERVs are the hobbled remains of retroviruses that invaded the genomes of evolving organisms millions of years ago, bringing in essential genetic information to facilitate evolution.
 Jakobsson and colleagues speculate about the possible evolutionary pros and cons of ancient retroviral incorporation into genomes: